Next Chapter

 What is a Cash Flow Statement Template

-Cash flow is categorized into three main types: operating, investing, and financing.
-Each type provides insights into different aspects of a business’s financial activities and helps determine the company’s financial health and sustainability over time.
+Cash flow is divided into three types: operating, investing, and financing.
+Each offers insights into a business’s financial health and sustainability.

 1. Operating cash flow